medvendorhub/chrome-extension-a-day/quick-clinical-notes/README.md

 **Quick Clinical Notes** is a lightweight Chrome extension for fast, distraction-free clinical note capture—built to support clinicians during live reviews without interrupting workflow.

-This project is independently designed, built, and maintained as part of a public Chrome Extension-a-Day challenge focused on clinician productivity tools.
+This project is independently designed, built, and maintained as part of a public Chrome Extension-a-Day challenge focused on clinician productivity tools

----
+## Demo Environment

+This demo was recorded using a synthetic clinic workflow sandbox.
+No real patient data is used or processed.

 ## Features